On this page:

 How to receive updates on the review

-If you would like to receive email updates on this review, please email us at firstname.lastname@example.org
+If you would like to receive email updates on this review or have any questions, please email us at firstname.lastname@example.org